 It’s always a pleasure to beat the hell out of the Dallas Cowboys.
-I enjoy it probably as much as Randy Moss does that team left an indelible image scorched on my brain during my formative football years.
+I enjoy it probably as much as Randy Moss does beating the team that left an indelible image scorched on my brain during my formative football years.

 In 1975 I was an 11 year old kid who owned a Fran Tarkenton jersey and who played pickup football relentlessly with his friends, replaying the Vikings glories from the Sunday past and looking forward to yet another Super Bowl appearance.